Email Marketing for Food Bloggers doesn’t have to be difficult or confusing. I’m sharing all my tips for email marketing for beginners and more!

 How the heck are you going to tell them about your content?
 You have NO way to contact them!
 That is just one reason why email marketing is so important.

 By now you’re probably thinking ‘Ok.. this is convincing.. but where do I start?’
 I’ve got you covered!

 How to get started with Email Marketing:

-2) Spend 10 minutes a day in your new email service provider.
-Both of the providers I recommended above have tons of tutorials, guides and FREE content.
-Spend a few minutes a day each one and get familiar with it.
+2) Spend 10 minutes a day on your new email service provider.
+Both of the providers I recommended above have tons of tutorials, guides, and FREE content.
+Spend a few minutes a day on each one and get familiar with it.
 Learn: how do you add a subscriber, how do you write a new email, can you create a sign up form on your website, etc. Take a few minutes each day to learn.

 3) Send an email or put a call out to join your list!
 Post on your social media channels asking if people want to join.
 If you don’t have a freebie that they’ll get when they sign up, here’s what you can say: “I’m sending out 5 of my xyz posts to my email list on Friday.
 Type your email below to join!”
 You can also use the poll feature on Instagram and say something like “Vote Below and I’ll add you” and make the options in the poll for people to vote 🙂

 How to create an email freebie: